zenml-io/zenml/docs/book/stack_components/step_operator.md

    it inherits from the `StackComponent` class.
 This sets the `TYPE` variable to the specific `StackComponentType`.
-2. The `FLAVOR` class variable needs to be set in subclasses as it is meant to indentify the implementation flavor of the particular step operator.
+2. The `FLAVOR` class variable needs to be set in subclasses as it is meant to identify the implementation flavor of the particular step operator.
 3. Lastly, the base class features one `abstractmethod` called `launch()`.
 In the implementation of every step operator flavor, the `launch()` method is